History of Los Angeles Metro Rail and Busway

 The history of the Los Angeles Metro Rail and Busway systems begin in the early 1970s, when the traffic-choked region began planning a rapid transit system.
-The first dedicated busway opened along I-10 in 1973, and the region's first light rail line, the Blue Line (now the A Line) opened in 1990.
-Today the system includes over 160 mi of heavy rail, light rail, and bus rapid transit lines, with multiple new lines under construction as of 2019.
+The region's first dedicated busway, the El Monte Busway, opened along Interstate 10 in 1973, and the region's first light rail line, the Blue Line (now the A Line) opened in 1990.
+Today the system includes over 160 mi of bus rapid transit, light rail, and rapid transit lines, with multiple new lines under construction as of 2019.